pu2clr/SI4735/README.md

 ### On FM mode, the receiver jump from a station to another station without any action.

-If you are using Arduino Mini Pro, UNO or similar, pay attention to the pin 13 and the use of internal pull-up resistor.
+If you are using Arduino Mini Pro, UNO or similar, pay attention to the pin 13 and the use of on internal pull-up resistor.
 This pin has a LED and a resistor connected on the board.
 When this pin is set to HIGH, the LED comes on.
 If you use the internal pull-up resistor of the pin 13, you might experiment problem due to the drop voltage caused by the LED circuit.
 If this occurs in your project, do one of the following:
-  *  Use the pin 14 instead pin 13.
+  *  Use the pin 14 instead of pin 13.
 This pin is the A0 (Analog).
 But you have to refer it by 14 to use it as digital pin;
   *  Change the circuit and sketch to use external pull-up on pin 13; or
   *  Remove the LED or the resitor connected to the LED from the Arduino Board.